Today’s Investors Suffer From Information Overload

 Or simply choose default settings that aren’t right for them.

-In October 2013, the SEC weighed in on investor information overload.
+In October 2013, the Securities and Exchange Commission weighed in on investor information overload.
 Chairwoman Mary Jo White argued that too much information was provided in company filings.
 This was making it difficult for investors to find data relevant to their needs.